Strauss-Kahn's wife launches Le Huffington Post

 PARIS Anne Sinclair, wife of the disgraced former IMF chief Dominique Strauss-Kahn, is seeking to relaunch a previously stellar journalism career as the leading light for the new French version of U.S. news-and-opinion website The Huffington Post.

-Sinclair, a multi-millionaire left-winger whose prime-time news interviews and trademark mohair tops enchanted as many as 12 million viewers in her heyday, has picked up the baton after more than a decade off-screen, this time as editorial director of "Le Huffington Post", a French-flavoured offshoot of the site started by Arianna Huffington (www.huffingtonpost.com).
+Sinclair, a multi-millionaire left-winger whose prime-time news interviews and trademark mohair tops enchanted as many as 12 million viewers in her heyday, has picked up the baton after more than a decade off-screen, this time as editorial director of "Le Huffington Post," a French-flavored offshoot of the site started by Arianna Huffington (www.huffingtonpost.com).

 At a news conference to mark the website's launch, Sinclair, 63, fielded a few timid questions about the venture's business model, before fielding, unflinchingly, a barrage of questions about how objectively the site would cover further developments in the sex scandal that halted her husband's IMF career and his ambitions of becoming France's next president.